Birational conjugacies between endomorphisms on the projective plane

 \begin{rem} One can also refer to \cite{Gurjar2003} to prove this lemma.
 Indeed, $f_1$ induces a map from the set of irreducible components of $\Exc(h)$ into itself, and since $f_1$ is onto, this map is a permutation; the same applies to $f_2$.
 Thus, replacing $f_1$ and $f_2$ by $f_1^m$ and $f_2^m$ for some suitable $m\geq 1$, we may assume that $f_1(C)=C$ for every irreducible component $C$ of $\Exc(h)$.
 Since $f_1$ is finite, $\Exc(h)$ has only finitely many irreducible components, and $f_1(\Exc(h))=\Exc(h)$, we obtain $f_1^{-1}(C)=C$ for every component.
 Since $f_1$ acts by multiplication by $d$ on $\Pic(\P^2_\bfk)$, the ramification index of $f_1$ along $C$ is $d>1$, and the main theorem of \cite{Gurjar2003} implies that $C$ is a line. \end{rem}

-\begin{rem} Totally invariant hypersurfaces of endomorphisms of $\P^3$ are unions of hyperplanes, at most four of them (we refer to~\cite{Horing:2017} for a proof and important additional references, notably the work of J.-M. Hwang, N. Nakayama and D.-Q. Zhang).
+\begin{rem} {\emph{Totally invariant hypersurfaces of endomorphisms of $\P^3$ are unions of hyperplanes, at most four of them}}.
+We refer to~\cite{Horing:2017} for a proof and important additional references, notably the work of J.-M. Hwang, N. Nakayama and D.-Q. Zhang; see also the recent paper of Y. Mabed on this subject~\cite{Mabed}, and the references therein.
 So, an analog of Lemma~5 holds in dimension $3$ too; but our proof in case (P1), see \S~4 below, does not apply in dimension $3$, at least not directly.
-(Note that~\cite{Briend-Cantat-Shishikura:2004} contains an important gap, since its main result is based on a wrong lemma from~\cite{Briend-Duval:2001}). \end{rem}
+(Note that~\cite{Briend-Cantat-Shishikura:2004} contains an important gap, since its main result is based on an incorrect lemma from~\cite{Briend-Duval:2001}). \end{rem}

 { }{\bf{3.
 Normal forms. --}} Two configurations of the same type (P$i$) are equivalent under the action of $\Aut(\P^2_\bfk)=\PGL_3(\bfk)$.
 If we change $h$ into $A\circ h\circ B$ for some well chosen pair of automorphisms $(A,B)$, or equivalently if we change $f_1$ into $B\circ f_1\circ B^{-1}$ and $f_2$ into $A^{-1}\circ f_2\circ A$, we may assume that $\Exc(h)=\Exc(h^{-1})$ and that exactly one of the following situation occurs (see also~\cite{Fornaess-Sibony}):